 Mediation may be available.
 First check Examiner Rule V (link at end).
 To initiate mediation, make a written request early in the process.
-Mediation often holds the most promise where the specific issue under appeal is part of a broader neighbor-versus-neighbor dispute is.

 What can you expect before a hearing?

 At least two weeks before a hearing, the examiner will send out a notice.
 Read that notice carefully.
 It sets the day, time, and format (telephone, video, in-person, etc.) of the hearing.
 It often includes descriptions of the examiner's initial interpretations of the issues for hearing and thoughts on potential resolution.
 It sets deadlines for amending the issues raised in an appeal statement (as described above) and for sending any information required before the hearing.